November 15, 2024

 Notes can alert other dashboard users to things they need to know, e.g. “Connection pool is intentionally oversized until April 15th migration from legacy Oracle RAC.”
 They can also serve as a institutional memory: “Payment success rate 0% is due to an expired TLS cert on the payment gateway.
 Time to recovery 45 minutes.
 See #127 in automation repo.”

-└ Dashboard with a note at upper left, which includes a link to relevant content.
+└ Dashboard with a note at the top, which includes a link to relevant content.

 What do you think?
 What other dashboard elements would help you do more with Axiom?
 Talk to us anytime on our Discord server.